pasha830/reduxMovieSearch/README.md

 * Make good use of the redux dev tools.
 * Keep an eye on your browser console!

-## Grading
+## Grading Criteria

-You'll be graded on the completed app and code quality.
-Make Georgia a happy customer too!
+* The completed app should send the correct GET request to the server.
+* The completed app dynamically searched the OMDB Api for whatever string is in the input box.
+* The results are displayed below the search component.

-**Make sure to submit your assignment as a link to a git repository.**
+Make sure to submit your assignment as a link to a git repository.

+#### Complete = Meets all grading criteria above.

+#### Incomplete = Does not meet all grading criteria above.
+Needs improvement or missing submission.